CenterCheck/data-technical-test/README.md

 1. **Statistical Validation**
 "If we had verified sales data for a subset of locations:
-- How would you calculate the minimum sample size needed to statistically validate your matching approach?
+- How would you calculate the minimum sample size needed to statistically validate your matching and revenue adjustment approach?
 - What parameters would this calculation depend on?"

 2. **Model Comparison**